-The ECS Address Configuration Information consists of one or more FQDN(s) and/or IP Address(es) of Edge Configuration Server(s).
-As described in clause 4.3.2 in TS 23.502 [3], if the UE supports the ability to receive ECS address(es) via NAS and to transfer the ECS Address(es) to the EEC(s), the UE may receive ECS Address Configuration Information from the SMF via PCO during PDU Session Establishment and/or during PDU Session modification procedures.
-The SMF may derive the ECS Address Configuration Information based on local configuration, the UE's location, and/or UE subscription information.
+The ECS Address Configuration Information consists of one or more FQDN(s) and/or IP Address(es) of Edge Configuration Server(s), optionally the corresponding ECS service area (e.g. combination of related EES service area(s)), ECS Provider ID and ECS ID).
+As described in clause 4.3.2 in TS 23.502 [3], if the UE supports the ability to receive ECS Address Configuration Information via NAS and to transfer the ECS Address(es) to the EEC(s), the UE may receive ECS Address Configuration Information from the SMF via PCO during PDU Session Establishment and/or during PDU Session Modification procedures.
+The SMF may decide the ECS Address Configuration Information which should be sent to UE based on the UE's location, ECS service area, ECS Provider IDThe ECS Address Configuration Information can be provided to the SMF through local configuration or UE subscription information from UDM.
 The SMF may decide to send updated ECS Address Configuration Information to the UE based on locally configured policy, updated UE subscription information, or a change of UE location.
 The PDU Session Modification procedure is used to send updated ECS Address Configuration Information to the UE as described in clause 4.3.3 in TS 23.502 [3].

 NOTE: In home routed sessions, the ECS Address Configuration Information comes from the H-SMF.